 Ready to transform your data access layer?
 Explore API Maker's Deep Populate documentation see how it can simplify your next project.

 Yes.
 You can apply filters, sorting, and pagination at any level of your deep populate query.
-For example, you can get a person's address while only including cities with population > 100,000, sorted by name.

 Yes, absolutely.
 Deep Populate seamlessly connects data across all supported databases - MySQL, PostgreSQL, MongoDB, Oracle, SQL Server, MariaDB, TiDB, and Percona XtraDB.
 You can start with a MongoDB document and traverse to PostgreSQL tables without any additional configuration.